Knowledge sources for Rovo agent scenarios

 Knowledge, in the context of agents, is the information and resources that you provide to an agent to help improve the accuracy and helpfulness of its responses.
-Knowledge can include links to Confluence spaces, specific pages, Jira projects, Google Drive workspaces, and other relevant resources.
+Knowledge can include links to Confluence and Jira spaces, specific pages, Google Drive workspaces, and other relevant resources.

 It’s important to remember all agents will have default knowledge, which is essentially everything the user who’s interacting with the agent has access to at the time they’re using it.

-By electing to provide an agent with custom knowledge your agent will only be able to reference the knowledge sources you provide (whether it’s a specific link, a full Jira project, or a collection of projects and spaces across your organization’s tools) along with it’s training material to ensure it’s ability to accurately read and write.
+By electing to provide an agent with custom knowledge your agent will only be able to reference the knowledge sources you provide (whether it’s a specific link, a Jira space, or a collection of spaces across your organization’s tools) to ensure its ability to accurately read and write.
 Even with custom knowledge sources the agent is always subject to the user’s permissions.

-When creating or editing an agent, you can specify various sources of knowledge by selecting Knowledge from the navigation items on the left side of the screen.
+When creating or editing a scenario, specify various sources of knowledge by selecting Knowledge from the left-side navigation.

-First determine wether you want to give the agent specific sources or not.
+First determine whether you want to give the agent specific sources or not.
 If you chose to provide specific sources, the agent won’t be able to use other sources to answer prompts.

 To provide specific knowledge to an agent: